jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/teleop-ecm.rst

 good as the teleoperation provided by Intuitive Surgical on their clinical systems, this is not (yet) the case.

-If you need to write a new teleoperation logic or build upon the existing one, take a look at the :ref:`application development section
+If you need to write a new teleoperation logic or build upon the existing one, take a look at the :ref:`application development section <devel-options>`.
-<devel-options-intro>`.
-Using the current implementations as base
-classes will allow you to focus on the teleoperation itself while all the state transitions can be inherited from the base class but you can also write one from scratch.
+Using the current implementations as base classes will allow you to focus on the teleoperation itself while all the state transitions can be inherited from the base class but you can also write one from scratch.

 Behavior
 ********